-Students should complete the Free Application for Federal Student Aid (FAFSA) early in their senior year (beginning October 1st) in order to determine their eligibility for public and private grants.
+Students must complete the Free Application for Federal Student Aid (FAFSA) early in their senior year, as part of their state graduation requirement, (beginning October 1st) in order to determine their eligibility for public and private grants.
 Students who have a financial need according to federal criteria and may be eligible for substantial postsecondary funding options.
 Students should apply for all scholarships they may be eligible for to help pay for their college education.
 Certain students who graduate early may also be eligible for the Texas First Scholarship Program.